mr-assistant-org/scoped-interpreter/README.md

 Whitespaces described by `WS` terminal are consumed implicitly after each terminal.
 Start non-terminal is `stmts`.

 It is easy to prove formally that this grammar is LL(1).
-It means that pretty much every approach to parsing such language will work.
+It means that pretty much every approach to parsing such language will work, and will be quite fast (O(n) time complexity).

 I reviewed 3 options for parser:
 1. Usage of parser generator like ANTLR